Spirit Fruit Society: Lisbon, Ohio, the beginning

 In 1896, Beilhart returned to Ohio and settled in Lisbon, close to where he was reared.
 Paramount among the reasons for his return was the confession of Louema Beilhart that her two children were not his, but C. W. Post's.
 She soon left Lisbon for her home in La Cygne, Kansas.
 In 1899, Beilhart decided to create an intentional community to practice his newly developed beliefs and to demonstrate this practice to others.
 In the aftermath of the Civil War, a number of communitarian groups were started around the United States.
 The rise in activism was further promoted by the effects of the depression at end of the 19th century.
-By this time, however, McKinley prosperity had developed and, in any case, Beilhart never displayed a particular interest in politics or economics.
+By then, however, McKinley prosperity had developed, and, in any case, Beilhart never displayed a particular interest in politics or economics.
 At this time he started two newspapers, Spirit Fruit and Spirit Voice, which were widely distributed and supported by donations.
 The Spirit Fruit Society was officially incorporated as a religious organization in 1901.
 The stated goal in the incorporation documents was to "teach mankind how to apply the truths taught by Jesus Christ."
 Beilhart made no attempt to solicit members for his commune and sometimes rejected applicants when he felt they were not fit candidates.
 As a result, the commune only attracted about a dozen residents, mostly from outside the area.

 The group did not beg or in any way disturb their neighbors.
 Beilhart preached in Chicago and elsewhere, but was not known to proselytize strongly.
 While the group typically kept to themselves, their mysterious nature led to misconceptions and suspicion in the press.
 Specifically, the birth of Beilhart's niece, Evelyn, was cause for concern as her mother, Mary Beilhart (Jacob's sister), was not married to the child's father, Ralph E. Galbreath (cousin of Ohio State Librarian Charles Burleigh Galbreath and State Senator Asher A. Galbreath).
 Dubbed the "Love Child", this birth prompted newspapers to characterize the group as a free-love society of promiscuity.
 The arrival of "Blessed" Katherine Herbeson, a teenager from Chicago, also gave concern.
 It was reported in the press that "Blessed" was either held against her will or brainwashed by the society.
 Her father and brother came and 'rescued' her and she was forced to leave the society against her wishes.
 Additional negative publicity occurred when Beilhart objected to his wife's petition for alimony.